-SEO, or search engine optimisation is one of those topics that can be a bit like nailing jelly to a wall.
-It is often difficult to explain to a client what it is, how it is developed and implemented and what it needs to work properly.
-All those considerations aside there is little argument that SEO is primarily to drive traffic and convert the traffic to desired end goal, be it email capture, a checkout cart or other final objective.
+SEO, or Search Engine Optimisation is complicated.
+It is often difficult to explain to a client what it is, how it’s developed and implemented and what it needs to work properly.
+All those considerations aside there is little argument that SEO is essential to driving traffic and converting the traffic to the desired end goal, be it email capture, a checkout cart or other final objective.

-Windows XP has been doing its business for over a decade but now the time has come where it is being phased out and now Windows XP users should upgrade.
-The support ends this month and that means that Microsoft is no longer offering updates for XP.
-These updates are mainly security updates which means your computer will be exposed to any security risks.
-Any update patches issued up to this date will still be available to download however if a new flaw is discovered and exposed in the system then it will simply be left exposed and open for exploitation.
-This will mean that there is the potential for hackers to target people which will result in an infected Windows XP machine.
+Windows XP has been doing its business for over a decade but now the time has come where it is being phased out.
+The support ends this month, which means that Microsoft is no longer offering updates for XP.
+These updates are mainly security updates which means your computer will be exposed to many security risks.
+Any update patches issued up to this date will still be available to download.
+However, if a new flaw is discovered and exposed in the system then it will simply be left exposed and open for exploitation.
+This means that there will be the potential for hackers to target people which will result in an infected Windows XP machine.